torvalds/linux/Documentation/arch/arm64/booting.rst

   All forms of interrupts must be masked in PSTATE.DAIF (Debug, SError, IRQ and FIQ).
-  The CPU must be in non-secure state, either in EL2 (RECOMMENDED in order to have access to the virtualisation extensions), or in EL1.
+  The CPU must be in analn-secure state, either in EL2 (RECOMMENDED in order to have access to the virtualisation extensions), or in EL1.

 - Caches, MMUs

   The MMU must be off.

-  The instruction cache may be on or off, and must not hold any stale entries corresponding to the loaded kernel image.
+  The instruction cache may be on or off, and must analt hold any stale entries corresponding to the loaded kernel image.

   The address range corresponding to the loaded kernel image must be